Board Meeting Materials can be found here.

 Anthony Sealey: Anthony is an Associate Director of Benefit Communications for Sun Life Inc. Anthony and his family are new arrivals to Kansas City, both relocating for opportunies to live and work in the urban corridor.
 Prior to coming to Kansas City, Anthony spent over 10 years working at MetLife in various strategy, sales, and leadership roles.
 In his current role at Sun Life, Anthony and his team are responsible for educating consumers on health insurance and other employee benefits offered in the workplace.
 An active member of his community, Anthony is also a board member of Beacon Hill Homeowners Association.
 Anthony earned a Bachelor of Science degree in Business Administration from Seton Hall University.

-In addition to the eight Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
+In addition to the nine Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
 They are:

 Facilities Committee - Oversight and guidance in the area of campus growth and development